LuckyHyena/DnD/homebrew/5e_reference.md

 ---

 # Stealth
-**You must normally be _highly obscured_ to attempt to hide.** WotC seems deeply reluctant to explicitly state this rule, but here are the official exceptions that prove it:
+**You must normally be _highly obscured_ to attempt to hide.** WotC seems reluctant to explicitly state this rule, preferring to just say "ask your DM" instead, but here are some official exceptions that prove you can't normally hide while only lightly obscured:

 > **Character Bonus:** A **Wood Elf** character's _Mask of the Wild_ feature allows them to try to hide while only _lightly obscured_ by foliage, weather, or other natural phenomena.

-> **Character Bonus:** A **Lightfoot Halfling** character's _Naturally Stealthy_ feature allows them to try to hide while obscured by a Medium or larger creature.

 > **Character Bonus:** A character with the **Skulker** feat can attempt to hide while only _lightly obscured_.

+> **Character Bonus:** A **Lightfoot Halfling** character's _Naturally Stealthy_ feature allows them to try to hide while obscured by a Medium or larger creature (normally half cover but no obscurity).

 See Appendix B [official rules quotes](#appendix-b-official-rules-quotes)